Breathing World competition FAQ’s

 Which genre of music should this Work fit under?

 All genres of music are encouraged.
-In order for the judges to compare all Works submitted fairly and in order to perform the winning Work on 11 March, DSWF has asked that all submissions are written for SATB (soprano, alto, tenor & bass voices).
+In order for the judges to compare all Works submitted fairly and in order to perform the winning Work, DSWF has asked that all submissions are written for SATB (soprano, alto, tenor & bass voices) – SSAATTBB will also be accepted.
 Variants of this scoring will certainly be considered including the addition of a solo line for mezzo-soprano if so desired.
+Including a mezzo-soprano line is not a prerequisite.

 What do you mean you will help orchestrate and arrange my Work after submission?